-- The trace from the antenna to the harvester matching circuit shall have a characteristic impedance of 50 Ω. - As for the placement on PCB, the components shall be placed next to each other with the chip-facing component (L10/L15 in the case of EVBs) placed as close as possible to the chip pins. - On ATM320x-based PCBs with 5x5 QFN, the routing from the chip pins 12 and 13 is done in the following way: - Pins 12 and 13 are routed out with 5-mil thin traces until the SMD pads of the first component closest to the chip (L10/L15 in EVBs).
+- The trace from the antenna to the harvester matching circuit shall have a characteristic impedance of 50 Ω . - As for the placement on PCB, the components shall be placed next to each other with the chip-facing component (L10/L15 in the case of EVBs) placed as close as possible to the chip pins. - On ATM320x-based PCBs with the 5x5mm QFN package, the routing from chip pins 12 and 13 is done in the following way:

+- Pins 12 and 13 are routed out with 5-mil thin traces until the SMD pads of the first component closest to the chip (L10/L15 in EVBs).
 These traces should be kept as short and as thin as possible to minimize the shunt capacitance presented to the chip pins 12 and 13 as well as the series inductance connecting the matching circuit.
-These traces should be equal in length. - On ATM3221-based PCBs with 6x6 DRQFN, the routing from the chip pins A12 & B9 is done in the following way: - Pins A12 and B9 are routed out with 3-mil thin traces (to escape the inner row of the package) until the SMD pads of the first component closest to the chip (L10/L15 in EVBs).
+These traces should be equal in length. - On ATM3221-based PCBs with the 6x6mm DRQFN package, the routing from the chip pins A12 & B9 is done in the following way: - Pins A12 and B9 are routed out with 3-mil thin traces (to escape the inner row of the package) until the SMD pads of the first component closest to the chip (L10/L15 in EVBs).
 These traces should be kept as short and as thin as possible to minimize the shunt capacitance presented to the chip pins 12 and 13 as well as the series inductance connecting the matching circuit.
-These traces should be equal in length. - For 2-layer PCB designs, ground underneath the matching components should be as solid and continuous as possible. - Place the 10 μF capacitor on HARV\OUT close to the IC pin (14).
+These traces should be equal in length. - On ATM3221-based PCBs with the 7x7mm QFN package, the routing from chip pins 19 and 20 follows the same guidelines as those described above for the ATM320x-based PCBs. - For 2-layer PCB designs, the ground underneath the matching components should be as solid and continuous as possible. - Place the 10 μF capacitor on HARV_OUT close to the IC pin (14).
 Priority should be given to the matching components, but this capacitor should not be far from the chip pin. - Please refer to the PCB layouts under the "HW Reference Designs" link for better understanding.